Close Menu

 The Gen 2 stand.

-The Mevo Plus gave you the ability to put the stand further in or out to help with this, but the Gen 2, you pretty much only have two options: open or closed.
+The Mevo Plus gave you the ability to put the stand further in or out to help with this, but with the Gen 2, you pretty much only have two options: open or closed.

 This is a non-issue inside or on flat ground, but at Pumpkin Ridge, where neither of our ranges are the most launch monitor-friendly, it can be a bit trickier.